SyncfusionExamples/how-to-detect-list-view-scrolling-direction-in-xamarin-forms/README.md

 # how-to-detect-xamarin.forms-listview-scrolling-direction
-ListView allows you to find the scrolling direction.
 You can find the scrolling direction in Xamarin.Forms ListView by using the Scrolled event of ScollView.

 **Xaml**